kkapre08/SendEmail/README.md

 # SendEmail

+Export a jar file and move to the destination server where you want to run it.

-How to run the file
+**How to run the jar file**

 `java -jar SendEmail.jar {port#} {dest_email}`